JonLevy/tryton_introduction/doc/source/trytondconcepts.rst

   </tryton>

-The XML files can be used to create instances of any ModelSQL class, but their most essential use is creating model instances of the built-in modules.
+The XML files can be used to create instances of any ModelSQL class, but their most essiential use is creating instances of models defined in the built-in modules.

 Built-in Modules: ir and res
 ----------------------------

-Trytond has two built-in modules, ir and res, that are essential to implementation of Trytond, itself.
-It is a testament to how powerful and flexible the Trytond kernel is that it is  used to model not only that tangible materials that Trytond users/customers will most often be interested in, but also the abstract concepts involved in these modules.
+Trytond has two built-in modules, ir (internal resources) and res (resources), that are essential to implementation of Trytond, itself.

 The ``ir`` module provides Trytond's ways to define the user interface.
 By far, the most common purpose of Trytond XML files is to create instances of models defined in